 Your personal deferred benefits package consists of an annual pension, payable for the rest of your life, plus an option on retirement to exchange some of this pension for a one-off tax-free lump sum.
 It also includes life cover and financial protection for your family.

-Your deferred benefits will be revalued every year in line with the cost of living until they are due to be paid and each year we will send you a Pension Benefit Statement to tell you the current value of your benefits.
+Your deferred benefits will be revalued every year in line with the cost of living until they are due to be paid and each year we will send you an Annual Benefit Statement to tell you the current value of your benefits.